NEWS and events

 On February 24th Tatiana performed together with Duo Scofano/Minetti (bandoneon + piano) at Tango Del Barrio, Cincinnati.
 Concert also featured Artyom Dervoed and Jeff Greene.

-Tatiana Berman is a Russian born violinist, artist, and producer.
+Tatiana Berman is a Russian born American violinist, artist, and producer.
 She is the founder and artistic director of Constella Arts which is widely hailed as one of the most prestigious classical music and art festivals in the United States.
-Constella has featured numerous Grammy award-winning musicians and over 70 world premiere interdisciplinary works.
-Constella Arts also brings innovative music programs to schools where arts funding has been cut.
+Additionally, Constella Arts brings music to schools where arts funding has been cut.

-She is the original star of the groundbreaking production Not So Classical.
-Locations for her upcoming performances and workshops include New York, Baltimore, Cincinnati, Tucson, Atlanta and Florida with venues such as Le Poisson Rouge in New York and the new Rodney R. Lafon Performing Arts center in New Orleans.
-Most of the presentations include interactive and educational opportunities such as Q & A, movie screenings and workshops.
+Tatiana is the original star of the groundbreaking production Not So Classical.
+Locations for her upcoming performances and workshops include New York, Baltimore, Cincinnati, Tucson, Atlanta and Florida as well as the new Rodney R. Lafon Performing Arts center in New Orleans.
+Her appearances include interactive and educational opportunities such as Q & A, movie screenings and workshops.

-In partnership with Constella Arts and Culture Monster, Tatiana produces a variety of music videos which aim to connect classical music with a broader audience.
-Vitali Variations aired in over 26 countries, has been featured in Huffington Post and is available on YouTube, Google Play and iTunes.
-Berman is a producer on the documentary Maestro www.maestromovie.com and is currently involved in several music documentary productions.
+In partnership with Constella Arts and Culture Monster, Tatiana produces a variety of music content which connects classical music with a broader audience.
+Her video Vitali Variations was featured in Huffington Post and broadcast in over 26 countries.
+Berman is a producer on the documentary Maestro www.maestromovie.com and Nordic Pulse www.nordicpulsefilm.com.

 To see some of Tatiana's art, go to Art Gallery.